 A Bulungi is a fictional little country nestled somewhere in sub-Saharan Africa.
 If used as a setting, almost always a thick jungle or parched savannah, even though the southern region is more temperate.

-Bulungis are often populated by a mix of white and black residents, the former of whom usually feature vaguely British accents.
+Bulungis are often populated by a mix of white and black residents, the former of whom usually speak with vaguely British and/or Afrikaner accents.
 The country's name is usually composed of simple syllables

 that are stereotypically "African"-sounding.